*Please contact our Chief Financial Officer for additional information: sgsuCFO@seattleu.edu*

 - All publicity for the event or program must include "Sponsored by SGSU" and include the SGSU logo.

-- Additional stipulations may be added by the Appropriations Committee during the meeting and must be adhered to.
+- Additional stipulations may be added by the Finance Committee during the meeting and must be adhered to.

 - A member from each team/group requesting funding must be in attendance at appropriations presentation(s).
 Presentations may be requested for any proposal; however, they are required for funding requests over $500.